New Balance FuelCell SuperComp Trainer 2: Rare Changes

 David

-Fit: (Decently comfortable and with good lockdown, though volume may be too low for some and the forefoot can certainly be wider)
+Fit: B (Decently comfortable and with good lockdown, though volume may be too low for some and the forefoot can certainly be wider)

-A (A lively but rhythmic ride for the training shoe.
+Performance: A (A lively but rhythmic ride for the training shoe.
 Cushioning does well and the paces feel good at daily efforts and slight uptempo.
 Need to like forefoot rockers though.)

 Stability: B (Not too bad for how soft Fuel Cell is.
 Traction, upper lockdown, and geometry help with stabilizing how compliant the platform is))